jayinai/nail-machine-learning/concepts.md

 2. Negative: 0.09
 3. Neutral: 0.64

+A binary classifer tries to minimize the **binary cross entropy loss** while a multiclass classifier minimizes a **categorical cross entropy loss**.

 When we have a huge number of classes (e.g., 10k+), regular Softmax can start to become expensive too.
 That's when we can apply ***candidate sampling***, which means that Softmax calculates a probability for all the positive labels but only for a random sample of negative labels.
 Think of it this way:

 >If we are interested in determining whether an input image is a beagle or a bloodhound, we don't have to provide probabilities for every non-doggy example.